 Being a woman abroad can be an eye-opening experience, because every culture has a different attitude towards women.
 Before and during your trip, find out about your host country’s cultural values and behaviors regarding women.

 Throughout your trip, remember to put your safety first and always be aware of your surroundings.
-By observing the local women and men, you’ll learn about gender roles in another culture.
+By observing the locals, you’ll learn about gender roles in another culture.
 You can also use resources like our Diversity Abroad Destination Guides to help you prepare for your experience abroad.

-Tips for Women:
+Must Ask Questions for Women: